Melinda Fábián: Post UFC career

 Fábián faced Karla Benitez on October 22, 2019, at The Cage Fighting Komarno 7.
 She won the fight via knockout.

-Karate Combat
+Karate Combat career

 On November 23, 2020, Melinda Fábián made her debut in the Karate Combat organization, where she defeated Brazilian fighter Ana Luiza Ferreira Da Silva by unanimous decision in a three-round bout.

 On April 1, 2023, she won her second Karate Combat fight, once again by unanimous decision, this time against Brazilian fighter Erica Santos.

 On December 15, 2023, at a gala event held in Las Vegas, Melinda Fábián won by technical knockout against Venezuelan fighter Omaira Molina, becoming the organization's first women's bantamweight world champion.